scala/docs.scala-lang/sips/completed/_posts/2012-03-17-modularizing-language-features.md

 title: SIP-18 - Modularizing Language Features

 vote-status: accepted
-vote-text: This SIP has already been accepted with the vote against of Paul.
+vote-text: This is in Accept status, pending implementation.
+Let the record show Paul is against it.
 ---